 80% of applications for permanent residency submitted through Express Entry are processed within 6 months, making it one of the fastest immigration systems in the world.

 There are three federal economic immigration streams:

-These three program are competitive and score based.
+These programs are competitive and score based.
 Keep in mind that meeting the criteria for any of these programs is not enough.
 Candidates are assigned a score and ranked against other candidates, and only the highest-ranking candidates will be able to apply to immigrate to Canada.

-Additionally, each province operates its own Provincial Nominee Program (PNP) which offer immigration programs for skilled workers.
+Additionally, each province operates its own Provincial Nominee Program (PNP) which offers immigration programs for skilled workers.

 If you are moving from the US to Canada to work, there are different types of work permits that may be available to you, depending on your circumstances:

 There are several perks to studying in Canada compared to the US, including lower tuition rates, shorter visa processing times, and the ability to start work immediately.
 A Canadian study permit allows the student the ability to work 20 hours per week when school is in session and up to 40 hours per week during breaks and holidays.